kiranmuddam/kiranmuddam/README.md

 🎓 Software Engineer with a demonstrated history of working in the software engineering industry with end-to-end experience developing, testing, and maintaining complex enterprise software applications. <br>
 👨‍💻 When I'm free I collaborate on open-source projects, participate in hackathons, play esports.

-### Experience 🔥
+### Experience / Volunteering 🔥

 - Software Engineer Intern at ([Testsigma Inc](https://testsigma.com/)) - Working with core engineering team.
 Angular, Spring Boot, Type Script, DevOps.
 - Web Dev and Administrator ([RGUKT Nuzvid](https://rguktn.ac.in/)) - Developed and administered computer science engineering, chemical engineering, national service scheme websites which are used by **10k+ students** in the university..
 - [Lead Developer & Maintainer](https://github.com/TIGMINT/) (TIGMINT) : A open-source framework to analyze open-source social media intelligence.
 - [Lead Developer & Maintainer](https://github.com/WatABot/) (WatABot) : A open-source framework implementations of various social network bots.
 - [Summer Intern](http://gurgaon.haryanapolice.gov.in/) (Gurugram Police) worked as an intern to develop software applications to tackle cybercrimes.
-- President & Instructor at [United Security Elite Club (USEC)](https://usec.site) responsible for delivering sessions, conducting events like CTF (Capture The Flag) competitions, workshops and taking decisions related to the club.
+- President & Instructor at [United Security Elite Club (USEC)](https://rguktn.ac.in/) responsible for delivering sessions, conducting events like CTF (Capture The Flag) competitions, workshops and taking decisions related to the club.
 - [Microsoft Learn Student Ambassador](https://studentambassadors.microsoft.com) - Organized various workshops on Cloud Computing, Artificial Intelligence, Cyber Security, Web Development for around 200 students at a time.

 ### Honors & Awards 🏅